 It’s time for another update from down in IrvingLand!
 I just finished my second year of graduate school; I got all my papers in (mostly) on time and managed to keep a fairly decent sleep schedule going in the midst of it.
 That in itself is a very good gift.

 I’m in a PhD program, but they allow you to collect a Master’s degree along the way when you’ve met certain requirements.
-You have to pass X number of credits, demonstrate proficiency in one foreign language, and pass the “comprehensive exam” (a 4-hour essay, followed by a 1-hour defense).
+You have to pass X number of credits, demonstrate proficiency in one foreign language, and pass the “qualifying exam” (a 4-hour essay, followed by a 1-hour defense).
 I’ve met all those requirements, so I’ll be receiving my MA in Politics at the commencement ceremony on Sunday.
 I get a hood!
 I get a diploma!
 I get to update my CV!

 This is not the end of anything.
 It’s as if you’re running a marathon and they hand out medals at the halfway point: It’s a real medal, and you really did something, but you haven’t yet completed what you actually set out to accomplish.
 Or flying to Paris: you might have a layover in LaGuardia, which is cool, but that’s not the end point.
 The end point for me is still a PhD, and I realistically have two more years in Irving before I can torch this banana stand and go write my dissertation.
 So if you see pictures of me in a cap and gown, don’t get ahead of yourself: I’m sticking in the Dallas area for a while yet.
 I’m just picking up my half-marathon medal, or ducking out of the airport for a slice of pizza before continuing on across the Atlantic.